lightningbug-io/lightningbug-maven-plugin/README.md

 Lightning Bug was built off the insight in the last sentence.

 ### Why are you doing this?
-During the research for a dissertation, the maintainer of this code discovered that many large technology companies have separately developed similar internal solutions for managing flakiness.
-The idea behind Lightning Bug was to make a standard tool that would help other companies develop more reliable software.
+During the research for a dissertation, the maintainer of this code discovered many large tech companies developed similar internal solutions for managing flakiness.
+Lightning Bug is a standard tool which helps other companies develop more reliable software.

 ### Doesn't SonarQube do this already?
 Not that I can tell.
 SonarQube provides static analysis of multiple programming languages but it doesn't establish a chain of trust that the software throughout the dependency tree is reliable.